 Generally, if the "Yes" box is checked and the nonprescribed assumptions have been changed in a way that decreases the funding shortfall for the current plan year, approval for such a change may be required.
-However, approval is not required with respect to any actuarial assumptions that are adopted for the first plan year for which Code section 430 and ERISA section 303 apply to the plan, and that are not inconsistent with the requirements of Code section 430.

 Line 25.
-Change in Funding Method.
-If a change in the funding method has been made for the current plan year, check "Yes."
-For this purpose, "funding method" refers to not only the overall method used by the plan, but also each specific method of computation used in applying the overall method.

-Accordingly, method changes include modifications such as a change in the method for calculating the actuarial value of assets or a change in the valuation date (not an exclusive list).
-In general, any changes in a plan's funding method must be approved by the IRS.
-However, see the regulations, Notice 2009-22, 2009-14 I.R.B.
-741, and Announcement 2010-3, 2010-4 I.R.B.
-333, for circumstances in which a change in funding method may be made for the 2010 plan year without obtaining approval from the IRS.
+Change in Method.
+If a change in the method has been made for the current plan year, check "Yes."
+For this purpose, a change in funding method refers to not only a change in the overall method used by the plan, but also each specific method of computation used in applying the overall method.
+Accordingly, funding method changes include modifications such as a change in the method for calculating the actuarial value of assets or a change in the valuation date (not an exclusive list).
+Also check "Yes" if there has been a change in the method for determining the discount rates reported in line 21.
+In general, any changes in a plan's method must be approved by the IRS.
+However, see the regulations under Code section 430 and Announcement 2010-3, 2010-4 I.R.B.
+333, for circumstances in which a change in method may be made without obtaining approval from the IRS.